**Disclaimer** This chapter contains description of extreme violence.

 All of the preliminary court appearances had taken place and the initial motions had been heard and ruled on, so a trial date was set.
 Although the preparations for the trial made me relive that night over and over again, I was willing to do anything required to make sure these two beasts were punished.
 Of course, I was scheduled as a witness for the prosecution, but the District Attorney kept telling me that it might not come to that.
-He was still hoping to get Beilec and Waters to accept a plea agreement by offering Beilec life in prison, as opposed to a possible death penalty, and giving Waters fifteen to twenty-five years in prison, instead of twenty-five to life.
+He was still hoping to get Bielec and Waters to accept a plea agreement by offering Bielec life in prison, as opposed to a possible death penalty, and giving Waters fifteen to twenty-five years in prison, instead of twenty-five to life.
 I agreed those punishments would be satisfactory and hoped a deal could be made.

 The trial started and the prosecution presented a flawless case.
 After I testified, I was allowed to join Patrick every day in the gallery and watched the rest of the proceedings with him.
 Mr. Michaels was also there, but once again no words passed between us.
 I could tell he was visibly upset when the details of the crime were presented, and I would even venture a guess that no one had informed him about these facts earlier, at least not that it would be aired in court.
 When the prosecution rested its case, the defense began its presentation.